arturo-lang/arturo/README.md

 Simple, isn't it?

-> :information_source:   For more - working - examples, just have a look into the /examples folder
+> :+1:   For more - working - examples, just have a look into the /examples folder

 The Compiler
 ------------------------------